ovmuller/TRIPpy/README.md

 This is the very first version of the model called TRIPpy v1.0.

-## Usage
+## Documentation

-Details on how to use TRIPpy are provided in the [wiki](https://github.com/ovmuller/TRIPpy/wiki).
+The documentation of TRIPpy is provided in the [wiki](https://github.com/ovmuller/TRIPpy/wiki).

 ## Citation
 See doi of the release you use.